-Prepping used to be a term which brought up images of paranoid people locked in military-style camps with watch towers and guns pointing out.
+Prepping used to be a term that brought up images of paranoid people locked in military-style camps with watchtowers and guns pointing out.

 But now the general public is finally waking up to the need to prep (it only took numerous major disasters like hurricanes, earthquakes, and terrorist attacks to wake them up).
 If you are new to prepping and don’t know where to start, don’t worry.

 This article lays out the 10 steps you need to take to get started with prepping.

 Step 1: The Prepper Mentality

 It means that you accept that a disaster could strike.
 It means accepting responsibility for your own safety and security, and that of your family.
 It means being active in the face of disaster instead of passive.

 Yes, some of these threats are highly unlikely – but “highly unlikely” doesn’t mean it won’t happen.

 By accepting that there is a real risk, you will be in a better position psychologically when disaster does strike.
 This alone may be enough to save you since you will be ready to take action instead of panicking in face of danger.

 Step 2: Water

 Water is the most essential aspect for life and you can only go about 3 days without water before dying.
 In addition, we rely on water for hygiene and sanitation.
 For these reasons, water should be your main focus when you start prepping.

 - Stockpile 1-2 gallons of water per person, aiming for a 30-day supply – more about how much emergency water is needed